-In November 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2016-18 "Statement of Cash Flows (Topic 320): Restricted Cash" ("ASU 2016-18"), which clarifies guidance on the classification and presentation of restricted cash in the statement of cash flows.
+In November 2016, the FASB issued Accounting Standards Update 2016-18 "Statement of Cash Flows (Topic 320): Restricted Cash" ("ASU 2016-18"), which clarifies guidance on the classification and presentation of restricted cash in the statement of cash flows.
 The guidance is effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted.
 This new guidance will require a retrospective adoption approach.
 The Company believes the adoption of ASU 2016-18 will not have a material impact on the consolidated financial statements.
+The Company plans to adopt the standard in the first quarter of 2018.

 In October 2016, the FASB issued Accounting Standards Update 2016-16 "Income Taxes (Topic 740): Intra-Entity Transfer of Assets Other Than Inventory" ("ASU 2016-16"), which requires the recognition of the income tax consequences of an intra-entity transfer of an asset, other than inventory, when the transfer occurs rather than waiting until the asset is sold to an outside party.
 Assets covered under the scope of ASU 2016-16 include intellectual property and property, plant and equipment.
 The guidance is effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted as of the beginning of an annual reporting period.
 This new guidance will require a modified retrospective transition approach, where the entity will need to apply a cumulative-effect adjustment to retained earnings (accumulated deficit) as of the beginning of the first reporting period in which the guidance is adopted.
-The Company plans to early adopt the standard in the first quarter of 2017.
-The Company believes the adoption of ASU 2016-16 will not have a material impact on the consolidated financial statements.
+The Company has adopted this standard as of January 1, 2017, and the adoption of ASU 2016-16 did not have a material impact on the consolidated financial statements.

 In August 2016, the FASB issued Accounting Standards Update 2016-15 "Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments" ("ASU 2016-15"), which is intended to reduce diversity in practice, providing guidance on eight specific cash flow classification issues with regards to how the cash receipts and cash payments are presented within the statements of cash flows.
+In addition, the guidance provides entities with an alternative to consider regarding the nature of the source of distributions that an investor received from an equity method investment when classifying distributions received in its cash flow statements under the nature of the distribution approach or the cumulative earnings approach, and allows an entity to choose either one as an accounting policy election.
 The guidance is effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted.
-This new guidance will require a retrospective adoption approach unless it is impracticable to apply, in which case the guidance should be applied prospectively as of the earliest date practicable.
-The Company believes the adoption of ASU 2016-15 will not have a material impact on the consolidated financial statements.
+This new guidance will require a retrospective adoption approach unless it is impracticable to apply, in which case, the guidance should be applied prospectively as of the earliest date practicable.
+The Company has adopted this standard as of October 1, 2017, and has elected to use the nature of the distribution approach for classifying distributions received from equity method investments.
+The adoption of ASU 2016-15 did not have a material impact on the consolidated financial statements.